 You can also change the entire look and color scheme of its interface.
-However, unlike from other popular DAWs like Garageband, FL studio etc, Cockos require study because of its complex program.
+However, unlike other popular DAWs like Garageband, FL studio, etc, Cockos require study because of its complex program.
 But if you put your time to understand it, it will give you real dividends.

 In a fraction of price, Cockos provides the same basic features that you get in Protools, Cubase and other costly workstations.
-The small business licence costs you around $60 and the commercial licence is around $225.
+The small business license costs you around $60 and the commercial license is around $225.
 Here are some of the features that I like in Cockos Reaper.

 - Lightweight Software – Reaper is just 66MB software which doesn’t put any extra load on your computer.
 You can easily run this DAW on an average computer.
 Even you can install it on any portable drive such as Pan Drive.

 - Multichannel support – It has powerful audio and MIDI routing with multichannel support throughout the workflow.
-You can easily record and mix multi tracks in Reaper.
+You can easily record and mix multiple tracks in Reaper.

 - It runs on the 64-bit architecture and supports many Bit-depth and sample rates as well.

 - MIDI Hardware support – Reaper supports VST instruments so you can also use your MIDI hardware to create songs in it.